Mirniy0X3/Mirniy0X3/README.md

 ## 🚀 About Me / Обо мне

 **EN:**
 Hello!
-I'm Viktor Litvinov, a passionate **Network Engineer & Full-Stack Enthusiast**.
+I'm Viktor, a passionate **Network Engineer & Full-Stack Enthusiast**.
 I specialize in **Linux, Cisco, Huawei, Mikrotik, Zabbix, Python, and Bash scripting**.
 Always eager to learn new technologies, optimize systems, and contribute to open-source projects.